 SLA Enforcement Provisions

 We don’t like to think about what happens when things go wrong, but in posing the question, what is a service level agreement? we need to cover the penalties and other enforcement options.
 It’s the job of the SLA to define what happens if the standards set out in the agreement aren’t met and what compensation will be available to the customer in the event of failure.

 The SLA will also cover exclusions, for example, problems caused by the customer misusing the service, or events beyond the control of either party.
 Once again, it will set out what happens and what remedies are available in the event of such an occurrence.

 When signing up for almost any IT or communications service, you will be presented with an SLA.
 It’s therefore vital that you look carefully at what’s included and ensure that it is in line with your expectations.

-If you want to improve your internet, or you aren’t sure which service would be right for you, call our team on 0808 115 4281 or get in touch online today so our team can help find the best solution for you and your business.
+If you want to improve your internet, or you aren’t sure which service would be right for you, get in touch online today so our team can help find the best solution for you and your business.

 Go online to compare different leased line deals.

 What Does Contention Mean?
 If you have broadband at home, you might have noticed that it slows down at certain times.
 This is most common in the evenings when people are streaming movies or playing o...